pkoehl/AlphaMol/README.md

 >```

 After building the Makefile using Cmake you can call ```make all``` to build the shared library.
 When the build process is completed you should see a shared library file called libAlphaMol.so

-**4. Disclaimer**

-The program is provided "as is".
-Contact koehl@cs.ucdavis.edu if you have any problems with the C++ source code.
-Contact spirandelli@uni-potsdam.de if you have any questions regarding the wrapping.